-Membership of AFM is open to financial mutual organisations whose essential purpose is to operate for the benefit of their customers.
+Membership of AFM is open to financial mutual and not-for-profit organisations whose essential purpose is to operate for the benefit of their customers.
 AFM members are also expected to demonstrate high standards of corporate governance for which the AFM Corporate Governance Code provides a sector-specific interpretation of good practice.

 Membership is open to other organisations at the discretion of the Board of Directors, who share some or all of the values of mutual organisations, including but not restricted to: